winggotayy/ai-dev-tools/README.md

 HOMEWORK FOR:

 1. MODULE 1 - build a TODO application in Django.
-(Done)
+(Submitted)